oskarth/experiments.oskarth.com/content/unix04.md

 [Grokking xv6](http://experiments.oskarth.com/unix00/).
 To stay up to date on my experiments, consider [subscribing](http://eepurl.com/bvtdfj).)

-*NOTE: Kamal Marhubi pointed out RTM seems to be saying three things:
+*NOTE: Kamal Marhubi pointed out that rtm seems to be saying three
-  (1) In this program, all gets happen after all puts so it's definitely not an issue.
+  things: (1) In this program, all gets happen after all puts so it's definitely not an issue.
 (2) There's a problem with get operations in the general case, because we could get an entry in a non-consistent state (3) In this specific implementation it's not a